 What’s the Sunday roast?
 Every Day is Sunday really - with two options heading your way on the carving trolleys - 30-day dry-aged roast rib of Scottish beef or Honey and mustard glazed Sussex ham.

 What about non-meat eaters?
 Pescatarians do better with options ranging from Scottish lobster Thermidor to roast loin of monkfish.
 Veggies are also catered for with the WWII option of Lord Woolton pie and 'Vedgeree'.

 25 Broadwick St, Soho, London W1F

-Neil Rankin has three Temper restaurants with a strong focus on smoked meat and we think the original in Soho is the best for a Sunday lunch, although the Covent Garden branch has also switched from pizzas to meat and tacos too.
-So you could always have a taco for starters...
+There are three Temper restaurants with a strong focus on smoked meat and we think the original in Soho is the best for a Sunday lunch, although the Covent Garden branch is an option.
+And of course, you can always have a taco for starters...

 What about non-meat eaters?
 Choose the mushroom, onion and almond empanada with smoked garlic.